Thomas Parkyns, 1st Baron Rancliffe

-Thomas Boothby Parkyns, 1st Baron Rancliffe (24 July 1755 – 17 November 1800) was an English soldier, Member of Parliament and Irish peer.
+Colonel Thomas Boothby Parkyns, 1st Baron Rancliffe (24 July 1755 – 17 November 1800) was a British military officer and politician who represented Stockbridge and Leicester in the House of Commons of Great Britain from 1784 to 1800.

 Life

 He was the eldest son of Sir Thomas Parkyns, 3rd Baronet (1728–1806) of Bunny Hall, Nottinghamshire and was educated at Queens' College, Cambridge.

-As an officer in the British Army he was, from 1783 to 1790, equerry to Prince Henry, Duke of Cumberland and Strathearn, the third son of the Frederick, Prince of Wales.
-A close friend of the Prince of Wales, he was made Colonel of the Prince of Wales Fencibles in 1794.
+He was an officer of the British Army from 1783 to 1790, serving in the 15th Regiment of Dragoons and as an equerry to Prince Henry, Duke of Cumberland and Strathearn, the third son of the Frederick, Prince of Wales.
+A close friend of the Prince of Wales, he was made colonel of the Prince of Wales Fencibles in 1794.
 After Prince Henry's death in 1790, Parkyns took over the lease of Rookley Manor, Hampshire until his own death from oedema in 1800, whereby he predeceased his father.

 He was elected MP for Stockbridge in 1784, sitting until 1790 and then as MP for Leicester in 1790, sitting until 1800.

 In 1787 he was elected a Fellow of the Royal Society as "a Gentleman well versed in various branches of Science" In 1795 he was made an Irish peer as Baron Rancliffe.